Villa Devoto: History

-The district was named after Count Antonio Devoto, who became the landowner of most of the present day district in 1904.
+The district was finally named after Count Antonio Devoto, who became the landowner of most of the present-day district in 1904.
 The Count Devoto was a member of the elite of Buenos Aires.
 King Victor Emmanuel III of Italy granted Devoto the title of count in 1916 in gratitude for his assistance to the Kingdom of Italy during World War I; Devoto died a few months later.

 Devoto owned one of the largest mansions of Buenos Aires, known as Devoto Palace.
 The mansion was built by Italian architect Juan Antonio Buschiazzo, its 10,000 m² (107,000 ft²) decorated in bronze, silver and gold with ironwork forged in Italy, as well as Florentine mosaics.
 Prince Umberto di Savoia stayed there during a state visit in 1924.
 Devoto died before Buschiazzo's work was complete, and the mansion was demolished around 1940.
 He did not leave any descendants, and his remains lie at the Basílica of San Antonio de Padua in Villa Devoto.

 The Metropolitan Seminary of Buenos Aires, alma mater to many of Argentina's bishops and archbishops, was established in Villa Devoto in 1899; among its alumni was the future Pope Francis.
 The Devoto Penitentiary, the city's sole remaining jail, was established in 1927.
 The ward became a bedroom community in later decades, as well as home to a sizable English Argentine and American expatriate community; a Garden Club was established by the English-speaking community in 1978.